 Initiative How will we achieve this?
-Notes Impact/Effectiveness of Strategies to be reviewed Summer 2019 Cost £ Individualized learning to meet the needs of all learners High quality and highly trained HLTAs and TAs deliver support for individuals, and groups Small group learning and individual tailored catch up programmes Individual coaching sessions Extra- curricular curriculum clubs Catch up maths sessions AFA program £27,040 Teaching assistant and SENCO with specialist knowledge/training to support vulnerable children in class - TISUK training As and when required to support learning in the classroom To support the emotional needs of pupils which hinders learning SEND (non-class based) support SENDCO to work with individual children Improve mental TISUK Develop and maintain timetable to allow release time. health and wellbeing of pupils Breakfast club - ensure calm start to the day Encourage children to attend Attendance of PP children to be the same as non-PP children Regular checks on attendance and reasons for absence analysed.
-Raise aspiration of learners Financial support to enable all children to participate in school visits Support for families so all children receive the same enrichment opportunities Raise aspirations of PP pupils School visits and assemblies developing an ethos of resilience PSHE lessons Broadening PP outlook participating in extracurricular clubs Encourage PP to take part in extra curricular
+Notes Impact/Effectiveness of Strategies to be reviewed Summer 2019 Cost £ learning to meet the needs of all learners Teaching specialis support High quality and highly trained HLTAs and TAs deliver support for individuals, and groups Small group learning and individual tailored catch up programmes Individual coaching sessions Extra- curricular curriculum clubs Catch up maths sessions AFA program £30,020 Teaching assistant and SENCO with specialist knowledge/training to support vulnerable children in class - TISUK training As and when required to support learning in the classroom To support the emotional needs of pupils which hinders learning SEND (non-class based) support SENDCO to work with individual children Improve mental TISUK Develop and maintain timetable to allow release time. health and wellbeing of pupils Breakfast club - ensure calm start to the day Encourage children to attend Attendance of PP children to be the same as non-PP children Regular checks on attendance and reasons for absence analysed. - Financial support to enable all children to participate in school visits Support for families so all children receive the same enrichment opportunities Raise aspirations of PP pupils developing an ethos of resilience School visits and assemblies PSHE lessons Skills Builder Primary Futures Broadening PP outlook participating in extracurricular clubs Encourage PP to take part in extra curricular